roycek/Monumenta-Items/README.md

 # Monumenta Items

-An app that gets the stats of your favorite Monumenta builds
+An app that gets the stats of your favorite Monumenta builds.
+Inspired by the wonderful website [https://www.ohthemisery.tk/](https://www.ohthemisery.tk/), with an end goal of displaying charm builds alongside equipment, and class skill damages.

 ## Getting Started